QuickBlox/q-municate-android/README.md

 * [Custom objects](http://quickblox.com/modules/custom/)
 * [Messages](http://quickblox.com/modules/messages)

+Please note, in order to start using Chat 2.0, you should know the [following] (http://quickblox.com/developers/Chat#Pre-Requirements)

 ## It includes features such as:

 * Two sign-up methods – Facebook and with email/password